ShyamRazesh/NASSCOM-Packaging_Fundamentals_Design_and_Testing/README.md

 L5 - Wafer Level Packaging And Conclusion

-# 📕 Day 3 - Labs: Thermal Simulation of Semiconductor Packages with ANSYS
+# 📕Day 3 - Labs: Thermal Simulation of Semiconductor Packages with ANSYS

 L1 - Introduction And Getting Started With ANSYS Electronics Desktop